-tity Name Product/Service Name
+Entity Name Product/Service Name

 Name of Person Completing this Review Date

-Component standards apply to specific production development. cess or content in information products and services that advance career
+Component standards apply to specific process or codevelopment. ontent in information products and services that advance career

-Instructions: Indicate the process and content components in the following list.
-For more it at components that the product/service provides.
-Place a check next to those information, refer to the ACRP Standards.
+Instructions: Indicate the process and content compor components in the following list.
+For more information nents that the product/service provides.
+Place a check next to those on, refer to the ACRP Standards.

 Process Components Content Components

 Assessment Occupational Information

 Search/Sort Industry Information

 Career Management Education Information

 Financial Aid Information

 Job Search Information

-M Meets standard (defined as most know letter and spirit).
-S Subscribes to standard (defined as in prevising to meet the standard or work is plandard).
-D Does not meet or subscribe to standard. es not apply, please include a brief explanation on a separate sheet and refer to
+S Subscribes to standard (defined as in process of revising to meet the standard or work is planned to respect to the standard or work is planned to respect to standard. e reviewers would concur that the standard is substantially met in both f revision to meet standard either work has already commenced in evise to meet the standard but has not yet begun).

+7. Process Component Assessment Standards

 making.
-Whether formal or informal in n
+Whether formal or informal in nature, ass ttes, traits, interests, and other factors that relate to career decision- sessments should be accompanied by clear instructions, statements of losures of limitations.
+Technical information allowing judgment of the

+Indicate below the assessment(s) subject to review v in this section
-7.1 Appropriate Use

-The entity clearly states appropriate us e and limitations of the assessment(s).
+7.1 Appropriate Use The entity clearly states appropriate use and lim nitations of the assessment(s).